material-components/material-components-android/docs/components/Checkbox.md

 ## Checkbox

-A checkbox is a rounded square button with a check to denote its current state.
+A checkbox is a square button with a check to denote its current state.
 Checkboxes allow the user to select one or more items from a set.
 Checkboxes can be used to turn an option on or off.
 Unlike radio buttons, changes in the states of one checkbox do not usually affect other checkboxes.

+_**Note:** Checkboxes do not support shape theming and are only rounded square checkboxes._

 ### Checkboxes example